Claxl/Claxl/README.md

 # Hi, I'm Claudio!

-I'm pursuing my MSc at the [Politecnico di Milano](https://www.polimi.it/en/).
-I'm passionate about heterogeneous systems and their applications.
-I want to study and improve my understanding of their applications in automotive and space navigation.
+I am pursuing my MSc at the [Politecnico di Milano](https://www.polimi.it/en/).
+I am passionate about heterogeneous systems and their applications, focusing on studying and improving my understanding of their applications in automotive and space navigation.
-I'm currently improving my skills in systems architecture
+I'm currently improving my skills in systems architecture and computer security.
 #### NECSTCamp @ Polimi 2024 - Now
 - [Merge Sort IP for a PYNQ2](https://github.com/Claxl/Merge_Sort_IP)